codestation/swarm-updater/README.md

 * `--blacklist, -b` Service that is excluded from updates.
 Can be defined multiple times and can be a regular expression.
 Either `--label-enable` or `--blacklist` can be defined, but not both.
 The comma separated list can also be provided by setting the `BLACKLIST` environment variable.
 * `--tlsverify, -t` Use TLS when connecting to the Docker socket and verify the server's certificate.
 The flag can also be provided by setting the `DOCKER_TLS_VERIFY` environment variable to `1`.
 * `--debug, -d` Enables debug logging.
 Can also be enabled by setting the `DEBUG=1` environment variable.
+* `--listen, -a` Address to listen for upcoming swarm update requests.
+Can also be enabled by setting the `LISTEN` environment variable.
+* `--apikey, -k` Key to protect the update endpoint.
+Can also be enabled by setting the `APIKEY` environment variable.
 * `--help, -h` Show documentation about the supported flags.

 ## Other environment variables